 When you buy fresh shiitake mushrooms, the flavor can be quite mild, but drying the mushrooms before cooking with them can enhance the flavor notably, making them an ideal burst of flavor and nutrition in your next stew.

 Side Effects of Shiitake Mushrooms

-As with so many potent delicacies, there are some side effects that are associated with shiitake mushrooms, including gastrointestinal distress, a worsening of autoimmune disease, sensitivity to the sun and allergic reactions.
-These side effects are often when the mushrooms are consumed in large amounts but those people with sensitive stomachs or multiple food allergies should eat these mushrooms with caution.
+Some side effects are associated with shiitake mushrooms, including gastrointestinal distress, a worsening of autoimmune disease, sensitivity to the sun, and allergic reactions.
+These side effects are often when the mushrooms are consumed in large amounts but people with a sensitive stomach or multiple food allergies should eat these mushrooms with caution.

-- Sun Sensitivity – Some of the compounds found in shiitake mushrooms will increase your skin’s sensitivity to the sun, which could result in sunburn and extra sensitivity in your eyes to sunlight.
+- Sun Sensitivity: Some of the compounds found in these mushrooms will increase your skin’s sensitivity to the sun, which could result in sunburn and extra sensitivity in your eyes to sunlight.

 - Asthma: Research suggests that if you are suffering from asthma, it is best to avoid it in your diet.